 Research Station.
 After Darwin's studies and surveys, the Galapagos Archipelago remained untouched except for occasional landings for water and meager supplies mustered from the uninhabited islands.
 Many tortoises were taken for food and oil.

-Day 12 - The Sacred Valley of the Incas
+Day 12 - Lima, Cusco, The Sacred Valley

-Today you'll tour Ollantaytambo and the Pablo Seminario workshop, showcasing utilitarian, decorative, and artistic objects.
-Then enjoy lunch at Wayra Ranch- a gastronomic feast led by the prominent Chef Pedro Miguel Schiaffino and Nacho Solis, as you delight in stunning equestrian Peruvian Paso horse entertainment and marinera music.
-Dinner and overnight at Tambo del Inca Luxury Collection.
+Experience the Urubamba Valley, The Sacred Valley of the Incas.
+Explore the impressive ruins, featuring hillside terraces and a crowning temple designed for worship and astronomical observation.
+You'll tour Ollantaytambo and the Pablo Seminario workshop, then lunch at Wayra Ranch - a feast led by the prominent Chef Pedro Miguel Schiaffino and Nacho Solis.
+During your meal, delight in stunning equestrian Peruvian Paso horse entertainment and marinera music.
+Dine and overnight at Tambo del Inca Luxury Collection.

 Highlights of Machu Picchu not to be missed include: